Hackle's blog

 We check in this beautiful code, drink a coke to the congratulations of the product manager and teammates, while the change hits production (courtesy of chunk-based development and truly continuous deployment pipelines).

 You'll agree this doesn't make any sense!
 Indeed, upon minute inspection of every line of code, there is no fault to be found.
-But StackTrace (TM) don't lie, and it coldly points to throw new HttpError(status=404), which is exactly what the web framework requires to return a 404.
+But StackTrace (TM) don't lie, and it coldly points to throw new HttpError(status=404)

 Or is it?